-The following figures will be provided for GS-1720 by cohort:
+The following figures will be provided for GS-6212:

-- Mean (± SD) concentration data versus time (on linear and semilogarithmic scales).
+- Mean $(\pm SD)$ concentration data on Day 1 (on linear and semilogarithmic scales). - Mean (± SD) concentration data on Day 10 (on linear and semilogarithmic scales).

+• Mean (± SD) concentration data from Day 1 through Day 11 (on linear and semilogarithmic scales).

 If more than one-third of the values at a postdose time point are BLQ, then the mean and SD will not be presented at that time point and remaining points connected.
-If lower error bar (mean-SD) is < 0 at a timepoint then it will not be presented at that timepoint. - Median (Q1, Q3) concentration data versus time (on linear and semilogarithmic scales).
+If lower error bar (mean-SD) is < 0 at a timepoint then it will not be presented at that timepoint.

+- Median (Q1, Q3) concentration data on Day 1 (on linear and semilogarithmic scales). - Median (Q1, Q3) concentration data on Day 10 (on linear and semilogarithmic scales). - Median (Q1, Q3) concentration data Day 1 through Day 11 (on linear and semilogarithmic scales).

 If more than one-third of the values at a postdose time point are BLQ then the median, Q1 and Q3 will not be presented at that time point and remaining points connected.
-If lower error bar (Q1) is BLQ at a timepoint then it will be presented as LLOQ at that timepoint. - Individual participant concentration data versus time (on linear and semilogarithmic scales).
+If lower error bar (Q1) is BLQ at a timepoint then it will be presented as LLOQ at that timepoint.

+• Individual participant concentration data versus time (on linear and semilogarithmic scales).
 Values of BLQ will be displayed as 0 on the linear scale and missing on the semi-logarithmic scale.

-The following listings will be provided:
+The following listings may be provided, as applicable:

-- Plasma PK sampling details by participant, including procedures, differences in scheduled and actual draw times, and sample age - Individual data on determination of plasma half-life and corresponding regression correlation coefficient
+• Plasma PK sampling details by participant, including procedures, differences in scheduled and actual draw times, and sample age